t-gummer/fwdSlash/README.md

 ## Important notice

-**This package has been renamed as RADins and will henceforth not be maintained.**
+**This package has been renamed, “RADins” and will henceforth not be maintained.**

 You can install the new `RADins` package as instructed at